lukaskratzel/ba/content/proposal/objective.typ

 == Implement User Binding and Session Management

-This objective addresses injecting user-specific configurations into prewarmed containers without compromising isolation.
-As illustrated in @fig:activity-diagram, when students launch IDEs from Artemis, the system dynamically binds them to pool containers, injecting authentication tokens, repository credentials, and workspace settings.
+Prewarmed containers require a mechanism for injecting user-specific configurations without compromising isolation. @fig:activity-diagram illustrates this flow.
+When a student starts an exercise, Theia Cloud first checks for available prewarmed pods.
+If one exists, the system skips the costly provisioning and initialization steps and directly binds the user environment, injecting authentication tokens, repository credentials, and workspace settings into the running container.

 The binding mechanism prevents credential leakage and ensures proper session cleanup while supporting the Artemis Scorpio extension workflow for problem statements, submissions, and test feedback.
 This work will allow the user-to-pod assignment process to happen at runtime of the prewarmed session.

-== Enhance Container Prewarming Mechanisms to Reduce Cold-Start Delays
+== Enhance Container Prewarming Mechanisms

 Building upon Theia Cloud's existing prewarming mechanism, this objective refines session pool management to ensure reliable instance handling across multiple programming language configurations.
-As shown in @fig:activity-diagram, when a student starts an exercise, the system first checks for available prewarmed pods before provisioning new instances.

 The enhanced mechanism maintains pre-initialized containers with loaded dependencies, reducing provisioning and initialization delays while handling concurrent assignments